How to Make Money as a Writer (Infographic)

 Being a writer has its perks.
 You write about things you love, your work is published for the world to read and, if you really want to, you can write in your pajamas and no one will know.
-You feel on top of the world.

 However, it’s also a job that demands nerves of steel, a stomach for rejection and a pillow nearby at all times ready to scream into, particularly when it comes to making money.